 Beyond Structural Unity

 - Christians can’t be united in what we believe without first genuinely understanding what we believe.
 We need to study what we believe and what other Christians believe.
-We need to talk to other Christians and, above all listen to them.
-Studying the history of different denominations can help us understand better different cultural factors that played a role in divisions between Christians and shed light on possible misunderstandings.
-Studying the current tenets of various denominations can help us identify not only differences, but also commonalities.
-Things we share in common provide a great starting point for unified action, advocacy, ministry and prayer.
+We need to talk to other Christians and, above all, listen to them.
+Studying the history of different denominations can help us understand various cultural factors that played a role in divisions between Christians and shed light on possible misunderstandings.
+Studying the current tenets of various denominations can help us identify not only differences but also commonalities.
+Things we share in common provide a great starting point for unified action, advocacy, ministry, and prayer.

 What You Can Do

-- Invite friends from different denominations to pray with you when you get together.
+- Invite friends of different denominations to pray when you get together.

-- Are you a parent?
-Teach your children about the importance of ecumenical dialogue, ministry and friendships.
+- Educate your children about the importance of ecumenical dialogue, ministry, and friendship.

-- Join Bible studies with people from other faith communities.
-Share your beliefs and perspectives and value the contributions others have to offer.
+- Join Bible studies with other faith communities.
+Share your beliefs and perspectives and respect the contributions others have to offer.

 What Your Parish Can Do

 - Host ecumenical events.
-Invite speakers from your faith and other denominations to address specific topics, delving into both commonly held beliefs and differences.
+Invite speakers from your denomination and other faiths to discuss specific topics, addressing both common beliefs and differences.

-- Keep your parish community up to date on ecumenical progress and teachings through the bulletin and parish website.
+- Be sure to keep your parish community up to date with ecumenical teachings and progress through the bulletin and parish website.

-- Meet with representatives from other local ecclesial communities and introduce them to any ministries your parish runs.
-Find out what ministries they offer.
-Work together to meet the needs of the local community and reach out to the marginalized.
+- Find out what ministries other local parishes offer.
+Work together to address the needs of the local community and reach out to the marginalized.

-- Start an ecumenical committee to organize and lead the parish’s ecumenical efforts.
+- Let us establish an ecumenical committee to organize and lead the parish’s ecumenical efforts.

-- Organize ecumenical prayer services in celebration of common liturgical feasts and seasons, like Advent, Christmas, Lent and Easter.
+- Celebrate liturgical feasts like Advent, Christmas, Lent, and Easter.

-- Pair up with another Church for a fundraiser that will go toward a common project or cause.
+- Team up with another Church to fundraise for a typical project or cause.

-- Plan an ecumenical day of reflection focused on Christian unity.
+- Plan an ecumenical day to reflect on Christian unity.

-- Pick a day of the week or a day each month to be dedicated to Christian unity.
-Invite nearby ecclesial communities to join you in praying for increased Christian unity on that day.
+- Choose a day of the week or a day of the month to be dedicated to Christian unity.
+Invite nearby churches to join you in praying for more vital Christian unity on that day.

 Tips for Ecumenical Dialogue

-Whether you’re reaching out on your own, or participating in a parish sponsored event or committee, you will find yourself representing the Catholic faith to Christians of different denominations.
-Following a few simple suggestions can make your encounter more effective.
+If you’re reaching out on your own or as part of a parish sponsored event or committee, you’ll find yourself interacting with Christians of other faiths.
+Here are a few simple steps you can take to increase your effectiveness.

 - Be respectful.
-Show the other person that you care about them and respect their views.
+Let the other person know that you care about them and respect their views.

 - Be willing to learn.
-As Catholics, we believe our Church has the fullness of the truth and we are called to share that fullness.
-That being said we can learn from the faith and witness of other Christians as well and need to be open to their contributions.
+As Catholics, we believe that our Church possesses the fullness of truth for which we are called to share.
+Other Christians as well and need to be open to their contributions.

-- Be grateful.
-Every ecumenical experience is an opportunity to learn from our Christian brothers and sisters, to pray with them and to be attentive to the movements of the Holy Spirit.
+- Be grateful for the opportunity to learn from our Christian brothers and sisters, to pray with them, and to be aware of the movements of the Holy Spirit.

-- Be humble.
-Lead by serving and opening yourself to the other person.
+- Serve and open yourself to the other person.

 - Look for points of agreement.
-What unites us is stronger than what divides us; the beliefs we share are the starting point of Christian unity.
-Understanding this
+Shared beliefs are the foundation of Christian unity.

 Where You Can Learn More

-- The Fullness and Definitiveness of Revelation in Jesus Christ
+- The Fullness of Revelation in Jesus Christ

-- The Incarnate Logos and the Holy Spirit in the Work of Salvation
+- The Incarnate Logos and the Holy Spirit in Salvation

-- The Unicity and Universality of the Salvific Mystery of Jesus Christ
+- The Unity and Universality of the Salvific Mystery of Jesus Christ

 - Unicity and Unity of the Church

-- The Church: Kingdom of God and Kingdom of Christ
+- The Church: Kingdom of God, Kingdom of Christ

 - The Church and Other Religions in Relation to Salvation

-Remember that, in the end, ecumenism isn’t about who’s right or wrong on a given set of issues.
-It’s about a common search for the truth and the desire to achieve the Christian unity called for in the Gospels.
-We can all participate in this search for truth.
-The Lord himself is the Way, the Truth and the Life.
-If all Christians unite in our search for the truth, we will journey together and reach our common goal of full Christian unity in the person of Jesus Christ.
+The Lord himself is the Way, the Truth, and the Life, so we can all participate in this search for truth.
+If all Christians unite in searching for the truth, we will journey together and reach our shared goal of full Christian unity in the person of Jesus Christ.